Wouldn't it feel great to have a buffer between you and the curveballs life throws at you, turning a crisis into...

 No matter how much money you make or how well-stocked your emergency fund is, you probably have a happy dance you save for those special moments when you save a bit—or a bunch—of money.
-That little jig may be even more joyful when you manage to cut costs on your household expenses, often one of the toughest parts of the budget to trim.
+That little jig may be even more joyful when you manage to cut costs on your household expenses, which are often some of the toughest parts of the budget to trim.

-We’ve got three tips to help you save on those household expenses—both the regular and unexpected varieties—courtesy of Dave’s Facebook fans, who enthusiastically responded to our request for their favorite ideas.
+We’ve got three tips to help you save on those household expenses—both the regular and unexpected varieties—courtesy of Dave’s Facebook fans, who enthusiastically responded to our request for their favorite ideas on how to save money.

 How to Cut Your Food Budget by 40%

 Let’s start with food.
-We all gotta have it, so finding savings in the eats category can be a struggle.
-The U.S. Department of Labor and Statistics found that the average American household is spending more on food, thanks in part to a 6.2% increase in spending on “food away from home.”
+We all need it, so finding savings in the eats category can be a struggle.
+The U.S. Department of Labor and Statistics found that the average American household is spending more on food this year, thanks in part to a 7.9% increase in spending on “food away from home.”

 Local experts you can trust.Find an ELP